hackclub/ai-safety-dance/intro.md

 **This 3-part series is your one-stop-shop to understand the core ideas of AI & AI Safety\* — explained in a friendly, accessible, and slightly opinionated way!**

-(\* Related phrases: AI Risk, AI X-Risk, AI Alignment, AI Ethics, AI Not-Kill-Everyone-ism.
+(\* Related phrases: AI Security, AI Risk, AI X-Risk, AI Alignment, AI Ethics, AI Not-Kill-Everyone-ism.
 There is *no* consensus on what these phrases do & don't mean, so I'm just using "AI Safety" as a catch-all.)

 This series will also have comics starring a Robot Catboy Maid.
 Like so: